peterviegas/helpdesk-backend/README.md

 #### 🧪 Test Coverage
 Tests were created to cover the core functionalities of the project.
 The parameters are passed via the **application.properties** file and include:

-- Creating tables like Customer, Technician, and Ticket in the in-memory **H2** database for testing.
+- The creation of tables such as Customer, Technician, and Ticket is performed in an in-memory **H2** database during the testing phase to facilitate testing without affecting the production database.
 - Executing the following features:
   - Creating technicians.
   - Updating a technician.